2025/26 entry

 • Study remotely through a mix of online live and pre-recorded lectures, workshops and group tasks as well as self-led research.

-• Taught by experts with substantial real-world experience as analysts in the UK and internationally, alongside comprehensive academic backgrounds.
+• Taught by experts with substantial real-world experience as analysts in the UK and internationally.

 • Aims to empower analysts in producing insightful, objective, timely and high impact analytical products across law enforcement and other government agencies.